MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-vmware-to-azure.md

 >[!NOTE]
 > Learn more about AVS [private cloud concepts](https://docs.microsoft.com/azure/azure-vmware/concepts-private-clouds-clusters).

 AVS private clouds are managed through the AVS portal.
-They have their own vCenter server in its own management domain.
+They have their own vCenter Server in its own management domain.

 >[!NOTE]
 > Learn to create AVS private clouds using a [tutorial](https://docs.microsoft.com/azure/azure-vmware/tutorial-create-private-cloud).